schuyler/sim2075/events/geopolitical/iran-regime-change.md

 Fundamental destabilization of the Islamic Republic regime, characterized by loss of coercive control, elite fragmentation (particularly IRGC-clerical split), mass popular uprising beyond suppression capacity, or systemic breakdown of governance.
 Iran's vulnerability is distinctive: an aging revolutionary ideology facing a young, increasingly secular population; severe economic isolation from Western sanctions; and an accelerating water crisis that threatens the habitability of the central plateau including Tehran.

-This is a **state transition**: `iran.regime_stability` crosses below crisis threshold (~35), triggering shift from "stable theocratic state" to "regime crisis" state.
+This is a **state transition**: accumulated pressure crosses crisis threshold, triggering shift from "stable theocratic state" to "regime crisis" state.
+Observable via `protest_intensity_annual` spiking beyond suppression capacity, `internal_conflict_intensity` rising, and economic indicators collapsing.

 **What marks occurrence**: Security forces (IRGC, Basij) fragment or refuse orders to suppress protests; elite defections from revolutionary establishment; Supreme Leader succession crisis that cannot be resolved through normal mechanisms; or economic/environmental collapse that overwhelms regime capacity.